rmescandon/container/README.md

 * `ip link` shows container interfaces but not the host's
 * `id` into the container is the root one, but does not have root permissions over the host
 * container hostname is different from the host one

+!!!Note:
+    It is needed _sudo_ ing the command execution because setuid trick is still not implemented and all the networking configuration requires host root privileges. but in future this won't be required.
+Sorry for the temporary inconvenience

+## Settings

+Not only rootfs can be configured in the **/etc/container/settings.yaml** file but the bridge name, virtual devices or the bridge CIDR, like:

+    rootfs: /data/rootfs/bionic
+    network:
+        bridge: thebridge
+        veth : theveth
+        cidr: 10.20.30.40/24

 ## TBD